kaiwenliu/RecRank/documents/results.md

-The output and correctness of each algorithm – You should summarize, visualize, or highlight some part of the full-scale run of each algorithm.
-Additionally, the report should briefly describe what tests you performed to confirm that each algorithm was working as intended.

 - For the PageRank algorithm,
 - <img width="986" alt="Screen Shot 2022-05-03 at 8 27 59 PM" src="https://media.github-dev.cs.illinois.edu/user/14404/files/bf7d295f-708f-40b0-92f7-bdb7498695d7">, our output of the function matches the expected as shown in the picture.
 - ![alt test](https://courses.cs.washington.edu/courses/cse373/17au/project3/diagrams/pagerank-simple-04.png).